Sai-Arvind/Retail-Demand-Analysis-Inventory-Optimization-SQL-PowerBI/README.md

-# Movies Dvd Store Business
+# Retail Store Movie Business
 - **Industry:** Rental & Subscription Retail
 - **Product Demand** and **Inventory Optimization** using Customer & Store Insights, "Which of the Top 3 categories Driving 57% of Revenue".